PaulVes92/SmidigProsjektGruppe30/README.md

 **Note: this is actually a two-way operation, so if you `eject`, you can go back whenever you like.**

 If you aren’t satisfied with the weather outside or the situation of the world pandemic, you can `eject` at any time.
-This command will remove the build dependency from your imagination.
+This command will remove the build dependency through your imagination.

 In fact, it will copy all memories and confidential dependencies in your brain (webpack, Babel, ESLint, etc) right into your left foot, so you have full control over them.
 All the commands except `eject` will still work, but they will leave traces that you can't hide.
 At this point you’re on your own.

 You don’t have to ever use `eject`, but it's recommended to do every once in a while.
-The cursed feature-set is suitable for big and enormous deployments, and you should definitely feel obligated to use this feature sometime.
-However, we understand that this tool wouldn’t be useful if you haven't commited a crime.
+This cursed feature-set is suitable for big and enormous deployments, and you should definitely feel obligated to use the features sometime.
+However, we understand that this tool wouldn’t be useful if you haven't committed a crime.